AEW News: Son Of Legendary Wrestler Declares Interest In Joining Company

 “Well, it hasn’t surprised me because it’s a new thing on television and fans are going to naturally draw towards that.
 I’ve been watching some of it, there has been some good and some so-so.
 I think what they’re doing is good.
 I had mentioned before, like big guys not…I think they brought in Jake Hager, which is cool because they do need big guys now.
 It’s what I’ve been saying all along.
 And I would like to be part of AEW.”

-The majority of AEW’s roster is of a smaller physical stature, so if Smith does join the company he’ll be one of the few hulking athletes on the books.
-He’s also a successful competitor, having made a name for himself in WWE, New Japan Pro Wrestling and several independent promotions around the world.
+The majority of AEW’s roster is of a smaller physical stature, so if Smith does join the company, he’ll be one of the few hulking athletes on the books.
+He’s also a successful competitor, having made a name for himself in WWE, New Japan Pro Wrestling, and several independent promotions around the world.

 MLW Saturday Night #SuperFight is on the horizon.
 Pre-order the November 2nd PPV at https://t.co/2ndleUkDX0 and tune in to history!